Emjayosee/4_Code_Quiz/README.md

 # 02 Approach:

     In approching this project, I at first looked at the starter code provided, then found that there was not any starter code, so I realized I had to build this entirely from scratch.
+Here is a link to the deployed page - https://emjayosee.github.io/Assignment04/.

     I followed the following plan design: